Nate Hughes: Kansas City Chiefs

 Hughes was signed, and was later released from the practice squad, by the Kansas City Chiefs during the 2008 season.

 Jacksonville Jaguars

-Hughes was signed by the Jacksonville Jaguars in November of 2008 and although he won a roster spot during training camp, he was cut by the Jaguars on September 21, 2009.
+Hughes was signed by the Jacksonville Jaguars in November 2008 and although he won a roster spot during training camp, he was cut by the Jaguars on September 21, 2009.
 He was signed to the practice squad the next day and returned to active roster a few days later.
 On December 6, 2009 Hughes, playing in place of the injured Jarett Dillard, caught his first career touchdown pass.
 It came against the Houston Texans and was a 35-yard pass from quarterback David Garrard.
 It was his only reception in the game.
 He was waived/injured on August 8, 2010.
 He cleared waivers and was placed on injured reserve the following day.

 After spending the 2010 season on injured reserve, Hughes was waived by Jacksonville on August 1, 2011.